Wendell Ford: United States Senator

 Kit Bond and Ford formed the Senate National Guard Caucus in 1989.

-During the 98th United States Congress (1983–1985), Ford served on the Select Committee to Study the Committee System, and he was a member of the United States Committee on Rules and Administration in the 100th United States through 103rd United States Congress (1987–1995).
-In 1989, he joined with U.S. Senate member Kit Bond from Missouri to form the Senate National Guard Caucus, a coalition of senators committed to advancing National Guard capabilities and readiness.
-Ford said he was motivated to form the caucus after seeing the work done by Mississippi United States House of Representatives member Sonny Montgomery with the National Guard Association of the United States and the National Guard Bureau.
+During the 98th Congress (1983–1985), Ford served on the Select Committee to Study the Committee System, and he was a member of the Senate Committee on Rules and Administration in the 100th through 103rd Congresses (1987–1995).
+In 1989, he joined with U.S. Senator Kit Bond from Missouri to form the Senate National Guard Caucus, a coalition of senators committed to advancing National Guard capabilities and readiness.
+Ford said he was motivated to form the caucus after seeing the work done by Mississippi congressman Sonny Montgomery with the National Guard Association of the United States and the National Guard Bureau.
 Ford co-chaired the caucus with Bond until Ford's retirement from the Senate in 1999.
 The Kentucky Army Guard dedicated the Wendell H. Ford Training Center in Muhlenberg County, Kentucky in 1998.
 In 1999, the National Guard Bureau presented Ford with the Sonny Montgomery Award, its highest honor.

-U.S. Senate member Thomas Eagleton from Missouri opined that Ford and Dee Huddleston made "probably the best one-two combination for any state in the Senate."
+U.S. Senator Thomas Eagleton from Missouri opined that Ford and Dee Huddleston made "probably the best one-two combination for any state in the Senate."
 Both were defenders of tobacco, Kentucky's primary cash crop.
-Ford sat on the United States Senate Committee on Commerce, Science, and Transportation, influencing legislation affecting the manufacturing end of the tobacco industry, while Huddleston sat on the United States Committee on Agriculture, Nutrition, and Forestry and protected programs that benefited tobacco farmers.
+Ford sat on the Senate Committee on Commerce, Science, and Transportation, influencing legislation affecting the manufacturing end of the tobacco industry, while Huddleston sat on the Senate Committee on Agriculture, Nutrition, and Forestry and protected programs that benefited tobacco farmers.
 Both were instrumental in salvaging the Tobacco Price Support Program.
 Ford got tobacco exempted from the Consumer Product Safety Act and was a consistent opponent of the increases of cigarette taxes in the United States.
 He sponsored an amendment to the General Agreement on Tariffs and Trade that limited the amount of foreign tobacco that could be imported by the United States.

 Later in his career, Ford split with Huddleston's successor, Mitch McConnell, over a proposed settlements of lawsuits against the Tobacco Master Settlement Agreement.
 Ford favored the package as presented to Congress, which would have protected the price support program, while McConnell favored a smaller aid package to tobacco farmers and an end to the price support program.
 Both proposals were ultimately defeated, and the rift between Ford and McConnell never healed.

 As chairman of the Commerce Committee's aviation subcommittee, Ford secured funds to improve the airports in Louisville, Kentucky, Northern Kentucky, and Glasgow, Kentucky.
 The Wendell H. Ford Airport in the town of Hazard, Kentucky is named for him.
 A 1990 bill aimed at reducing aircraft noise contained in the Federal Aviation Act of 1958, improving airline safety measures, and requiring airlines to better inform consumers about their performance was dubbed the Wendell H. Ford Aviation Investment and Reform Act for the 21st Century.